-Nina is often instructed at the beginning stages of litigation to provide advice or to draft pleadings in her areas of practice.
+Nina takes a genuine interest in her cases and prides herself on being approachable whilst providing professional and lay clients with a first class service.
+Nina is therefore often instructed at the beginning stages of litigation to provide advice or to draft pleadings in her areas of practice.
 Nina is also available to attend mediations.

 Nina is accustomed to dealing with landlord and tenant disputes involving both private and registered social landlords.
 She has extensive experience of possession claims, matters relating to deposit protection and anti-social behaviour.
 Nina is also instructed in relation to disrepair claims, applications for forfeiture and service charge disputes involving leasehold premises.